impAcreat/EDWAR/README.md

 # EDWAR
-EDWAR, an Ex- plainable ADHD Diagnostic Framework Using Weakly-Supervised Ac- tion Recognition
+EDWAR, an Explainable ADHD Diagnostic Framework Using Weakly-Supervised Action Recognition

+**Code and Dataset will be updated soon**